-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to Consider
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to Consider

 It was Broner's third loss in nine fights since beginning his career at 27-0, leaving him far off the pound-for-pound lists whose top spots he'd long coveted and far closer to making outlandish challenges just to keep his name in the mainstream mix.

-Case in point: He said he'd have been happy to meet McGregor conqueror Nate Diaz on the "Money Fight" undercard in Las Vegas, a suggestion that came several months after he'd claimed McGregor wouldn't last a round if he'd ever ventured into a ring against a top-flight boxer.
+Case in point: He said he'd have been happy to meet McGregor conqueror Nate Diaz on the "Money Fight" undercard in Las Vegas, a suggestion that came several months after he claimed McGregor wouldn't last a round if he ventured into a ring against a top-flight boxer.

-A fight of his own with McGregor, though maybe perilous given Saturday's goings-on, would also give a quick jolt back to the headlines if Broner were to find a way to win.
+A fight of his own with McGregor, though maybe perilous given Saturday's goings-on, would also give a jolt back to the headlines if Broner were to find a way to win.

 3. Amir Khan